 Rent a Bike or a Scooter

 With Sanibel being such a small island, it’s easy to get around by bike or scooter.
 Lots of places around the island will rent out bikes and scooters for an hourly or multi-day rate.
-It’s a great way to explore while making some fun pit stops along the way to spots like Cheeburger Cheeburger (where you can do the one-pound challenge!) or Bailey’s General Store for some famous homemade fudge.
+It’s a great way to explore while making some fun pit stops along the way for some local cuisine, ice cream, or to catch the sunset.

 If you drive north, you’ll cross over to Captiva, a smaller island that has Tampa ties to its name.
 According to legend, Captiva was a respite for pirates in the 1800s.
 Jose Gaspar (yes, THAT Jose Gaspar of “Gasparilla”), would supposedly hold his female prisoners captive on the island, which led to its name, “Captiva.”
 Like Sanibel, Captiva is lined with breathtaking beaches, quaint shops, fabulous restaurants, and bright pastel-colored cottages.